What Is a URL Slug? (And Why It Matters for SEO)

 🚀 Pro Tips for SEO-Friendly Slugs

-• Keep slugs under 60 characters
+• Keep slugs under 60 characters (fully visible in search results)

 • Avoid unnecessary numbers or dates